eclipse-thingweb/node-wot/packages/binding-modbus/README.md

 ## Combination using the node-wot API

-To help the MODBUS binding to perform combination a user of the API should create several requests for neighboured registers and resolve them alltogether in a single call to `Promise.all()`, e.g. as follows:
+To help the MODBUS binding to perform combination a user of the API should create several requests for neighboured registers and resolve them all together in a single call to `Promise.all()`, e.g. as follows:

 ```javascript
 console.info("Creating promise vl1n");